 Harada was not happy with only being the king of Norway.
 He wanted to rule over Denmark as well, and he and his warriors plundered the country repeatedly, but the Danish King Svein Estridsson who lost almost every battle against Harald, managed to stain in power.
 In 1064, Harald and Sweyn reached a peace agreement.

 Knowing, Denmark could not be his, the warrior King Hardrada sought new grounds that he and his men could conquer.
-Hardrada's eyes were now on England.
+Hardrada was now keepåing his eye on England.

 Battle At Stamford Bridge And The Death Of King Hardrada